r-pai/logger/README.md

 ## logger
 logger package for Golang.
-The purpose of creating this package was to learn golang more , a use case to apply what I have been learning in golang for some days now.
 The code is not fully tested and there are some more works to be done like setting the loglevel.
-Please comment on any issues or any feedback.
-I am happy to learn from the mistakes.
+Please comment on any issues or provide feedback on how to improve.

-The log file currently created in the format 'helloApp_07-08-2019.log'

 ## install
 ```